mravanini/mammography-workshop/README.md

 ## 1 - Creating the SageMaker Jupyter Notebook

 Before we can start the workshop, we need to have a SageMaker Jupyter Notebook deployed in your account.
 The CloudFormation below will also create a bucket for the files needed for this workshop.
+And, finally, it will create a file inside that S3 bucket that contains a zip of OpenCV lib to be used in *Step 4 - Front End* of this workshop.

 **CloudFormation**
 1. [Click here](sagemaker_template.yml?raw=true) to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.